JuliaYan-hub/recipes-analysis/README.md

 - **Observed Difference in MAE**: **0.0070**
 - **p-value**: **0.108**

 Since the p-value (**0.108**) is greater than the significance level (**0.05**), we **fail to reject the null hypothesis**.
 This indicates that the observed difference in MAE between high-calorie and low-calorie recipes is not statistically significant.
-Therefore, we conclude that the model is fair with respect to these two groups.
+Therefore, we could say that the model is fair with respect to these two groups.

 ### Visualization

-Below is the distribution of the absolute differences in MAE from the permutation test, along with the observed difference marked by a red dashed line.
+Below is the distribution of the absolute differences in MAE from the permutation test, and the observed difference marked by a red dashed line.

 <iframe
   src="assets/fairness_analysis_plot.html"